adrianmg/countdown/README.md

 # countdown
-Basic countdown repository for a hackathon at the office
+Countdown with an animated abstract background for a hackathon at the office.
+Kudos to @mamuso for the "hack day" logo.